sebastianxcf/mastermind-api/README.md

 ## Tech stack
-Spring Boot with spring mvn
+Spring Boot with spring mvc

 Spring Boot is an awesome framework to quickly build an Rest based Application.
 For persistence I used Spring data using h2 in memory database.